Mansur Muhtar

-Mansur Mukhtar (born 21 September 1959) is a Nigerian economist who served as Minister of Finance in the cabinet of President Umaru Yar'Adua from 17 December 2008 to March 2010 when acting president Goodluck Jonathan dissolved his cabinet.
+Mansur Muhtar (born 21 September 1959) is a Nigerian economist who served as Minister of Finance in the cabinet of President Umaru Yar'Adua from 17 December 2008 to March 2010 when acting president Goodluck Jonathan dissolved his cabinet.

 Early life and education

 Muhtar was born on 21 September 1959, in Kano.
 He attended King's College, Lagos, and then Ahmadu Bello University, Zaria where he obtained a B.Sc.
 Economics in 1980.
 He earned a master's degree in economics and politics of development from the University of Cambridge, United Kingdom in 1983, and a PhD in economics from the University of Sussex, Brighton in February 1988.
-Mukhtar was head of the department of economics and a lecturer at Bayero University, Kano, from 1988 to 1990.
+Muhtar was head of the department of economics and a lecturer at Bayero University, Kano, from 1988 to 1990.

 Career

 Early beginnings

 Muhtar worked at the Central Bank of Nigeria as an Assistant Economist (1980–81), and as a graduate assistant/assistant lecturer, in 1981 and 1982 at Bayero University, Kano.

 Muhtar was special adviser/assistant to the minister of Agriculture and Natural Resources (1990–1992).
 He worked at the World Bank (1992–2000) in various roles.
 He was a deputy general manager at the United Bank for Africa between July 2000 and March 2001, and later was executive director at African Development Bank in Tunis.